helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![chord-tool]

 It picks the current key signature from the timeline to determine which scale and root key to use to generate chords.
-Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys.
+Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys, and it will not generate chords when placed on an out-of-scale key (darker rows).

-It can be dragged around by the center node, which is helpful if you clicked the wrong row or position.
+It can be dragged around by the center node, or controlled via hotkeys:

-Since it depends on the harmonic context, it will do nothing when placed on an out-of-scale note (darker rows).
-To avoid confusion, make sure the [scales highlighting](#scales-highlighting) option is enabled.
+ * `1`, `2`, `3`, `4`, `5`, etc or `Page Up` / `Page Down` to switch to another chord,
+ * cursor keys or `HJKL` to move it around,
+ * `Enter` and `Escape` to apply or cancel.

+*Tip: on desktop platforms, you can extend it by [adding your own chords](configs.md).*

 ### Knife tool